-Anyway, I love this drink.
+You will love this family-friendly Sunrise Punch.
 It’s sweet, it’s tart, it’s tangy.
 A tiny bit tropical.
-I like the cranberry juice because the color and flavor reminds me of grenadine, but it’s cheaper and more flavorful than grenadine.
-I think the citrus and cranberry make it a fabulous drink for a brunch, although you could make arguments for just about any time of day or season.
-I do think it’s a perfect drink for a girly evening, although don’t let that deter any of you guys out there who are dying to try it! 🙂 Also, if you drink alcohol, you could replace the ginger ale with champagne to be extra festive!
+The citrus and cranberry make it a fabulous drink for a brunch, although you could make arguments for just about any time of day or season.
+I do think it’s a perfect drink for a girly evening, although don’t let that deter any of you guys out there who are dying to try it!

-So I thought it would be fun to garnish the glasses with mango cut into shapes.
-I cut the mango into 4 pieces as per Sara’s instructions
+- Garnish, if desired.
+I thought it would be fun to garnish the glasses with mango cut into shapes.
+I cut the mango into 4 pieces as per Sara’s instructions.

 This drink is perfect for adding to a brunch menu.
 Check out the Our Best Bites Breakfast and Brunch Recipe Archive for ideas.